Raptus/Products.HitList/README.txt

 Integration
 ===========

-By default the HitList behavior is not activated for any content type.
+By default the hit-list behavior is not activated for any content type.
 The functionality is bound to a marker interface::

     Products.HitList.interfaces.IHitListContent